 We also make sure all our nannies in London hold an up to date Paediatric First Aid certificate.
 If it is older than three years we will ask that they renew their certificate by attending an approved first aid course.

 If you are interested in meeting one of our nannies in London the process is simple.
 Register your details online with us and we will get back to you to discuss your requirements.
 Once we understand exactly what you’re looking for, we will search our database to find appropriate matches and if no one meets your requirements we will advertise the position for you and vet all potential candidates that can then be sent on to you to interview.

 Found your own nanny but need a little help?

-We provide a screening service which can thoroughly check all the nannies references, documents, issue an enhanced CRB check and enrol on a first aid course.
+We provide a screening service that can thoroughly check all the nanny’s references, documents, issue an enhanced CRB check and enroll on a first aid course.

 If this process is new to you, here is a little information about different childcare roles.